OmarThinks/docker-cheat-sheet/README.md

 ```bash
 docker build .
 ```
-Now you have a new image, that starts from the ubuntu image
+Now you have a new image, that starts from the ubuntu image.
+**Note: this dockerfile is attached to the project, and it is called Dockerfile**